-While employers often have great discretion over the hiring and firing of their workers, in certain circumstances, firing an employee can constitute wrongful termination.
-For a firing to meet the definition of wrongful termination, it must be illegal in the eyes of the law, such as violating an employment agreement or federal or state law.
+While employers often have great discretion over the hiring and firing of their workers, in certain circumstances firing an employee can constitute wrongful termination.
+For a firing to meet the definition of wrongful termination, it must be a breach of contract of an employment agreement and a violation of federal and or state laws.
 For instance, firing someone over their religious beliefs would violate federal civil rights law.

 At-Will Employment and Its Limitations

 The most common form of employment is "at-will."
-This means that the employment may be terminated at the will of the employer.
+This means that the employee may be terminated at the will of the employer.
 Employers don't need to have a good reason for such termination, nor do they need to provide advance warning or fair procedures.
-In every state but Montana, the law presumes that employment is at will, unless there is evidence to the contrary, such as an employment contract allowing "for cause" termination only.
+In every state but Montana, the law presumes that employment is at will unless there is evidence to the contrary.
+An example of such evidence would be an employment contract allowing "for cause" termination only.

-One of the most widely known forms of wrongful termination is terminating an employee based on discriminatory grounds, such as his or her race, instead of their performance.
-Federal law protects workers from being fired or penalized for certain discriminatory reasons.
-Firing an employee on the basis of his or her race, color, national origin, sex, religion, disability, pregnancy and age clearly meets the definition of wrongful termination.
+One of the most widely known forms of wrongful termination is terminating an employee based on discriminatory grounds.
+Federal law protects workers from being fired or penalized for certain discriminatory practices.
+Firing an employee on the basis of their race, color, national origin, sex, religion, disability, pregnancy, and age clearly meets the definition of wrongful termination.
 Several states and localities also prohibit employment discrimination on the basis of sexual orientation and/or gender identity.

-Employees who have been fired or penalized for a discriminatory reason may file a charge of discrimination with the U.S. Equal Employment Opportunity Commission or a state or local anti-discrimination agency.
+Employees who have been fired or penalized for a discriminatory reason may file a claim of discrimination with the U.S. Department of Labor Equal Employment Opportunity Commission or a state or local anti-discrimination agency.
 Employees who have been wrongfully terminated for discriminatory reasons should act quickly.
 Generally, claims are subject to strict time limits and must be made before further legal action can be taken.

-Similarly, many states prevent employers from terminating employees in violation of the state's public policies.
-In such cases, an employer can't retaliate against a worker for taking time off to vote, sit on a jury, or serve in the military or national guard.
+Similarly, many states prevent employers from terminating employees in violation of public policy.
+In such public policy cases, an employer can't retaliate against a worker for taking time off to vote, sit on a jury, or serve in the military or national guard.

 Termination in Violation of Employment Agreements

 It may also be impermissible to fire an employee in violation of a company's specific discipline or termination policy.
-If an employer handbook lists specific discipline procedures, such as requiring a certain number of warnings before termination, the employer may be bound to follow those procedures, even when employment is otherwise at-will.
+If an employee handbook lists specific discipline procedures, such as requiring a certain number of warnings before termination, the employer may be bound to follow those procedures even when employment is otherwise at-will.